copperdogma/cursor-project-bootstrapper/bootstrapping/project-types/programming/planning/story-template.md

 <!-- AI: List the conditions that must be met for this story to be considered complete -->
 - [CRITERION 1]
 - [CRITERION 2]
+- [ ] User must sign off on functionality before story can be marked complete.

 ## Tasks
 <!-- AI: List the tasks needed to complete this story -->